ava-labs/avalanche-docs/docs/overview/getting-started/avax.md

 ## Utility

-AVAX is a capped-supply resource in the Avalanche ecosystem that's used to power the network.
+AVAX is a capped-supply (up to 720M) resource in the Avalanche ecosystem that's used to power the network.
 AVAX is used to secure the ecosystem through staking and for day-to-day operations like issuing transactions.

 AVAX represents the weight that each node has in network decisions.
 No single actor owns the Avalanche Network, so each validator in the network is given a proportional weight in the